KingVik-Planet/simple_shell/README.md

 - Editors: vi, vim, emacs
 - Code Style: Betty style.
 To bechecked using betty-style.pl and betty-doc.pl
 - No Shell memory leaks
 - Author Files: AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
-Format: Docker
+Format: [Docker](https://intranet.alxswe.com/rltoken/UL8J3kgl7HBK_Z9iBL3JFg "Docker")
 - All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 - All files end with a new line
 - Not More than:  5 functions per file
 - All your header files should be include guarded

 ## Compilation
+* Shell will be compiled this way:
 ~~~~
-shell will be compiled this way:
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
 ~~~~